Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Conclusions

-In conclusion, this ruling represents an important step forward in the protection of children's rights in the event of separation.
-The Court clarified that extraordinary expenses do not always require prior agreement between parents, but must always be assessed based on the best interest of the minor and the financial situation of the parents.
-It is essential that all decisions made are oriented towards the well-being of the children, who must remain at the center of family dynamics even post-divorce.
+In conclusion, this ruling represents an important step forward in protecting the rights of children in cases of separation.
+The Court has clarified that extraordinary expenses do not always require prior agreement between parents, but must always be assessed based on the child's best interest and the parents' economic situation.
+It is essential that all decisions made are oriented towards the well-being of the children, who must remain at the center of family dynamics even after divorce.